Getting to Know Tanya Stowe

-Tanya Stowe is an author of Christian Fiction with an unexpected edge.
-She fills her stories with the unusual…mysteries and exotic adventures, even a murder or two.
-No matter where Tanya takes you…on a trip to foreign lands or a suspenseful journey filled with danger…be prepared for the extraordinary.
+Tanya Stowe is a Christian Fiction author with an unexpected edge.
+She is a Publisher’s Weekly Bestselling Author who fills her books with the unusual…mysteries and exotic travel, even a murder or two.
+No matter where Tanya takes you…on a train down a mountain or a suspenseful journey packed with danger…be prepared for the extraordinary.

 Why do you like writing romantic suspense?

 Tanya: I love to write action and adventure and challenging situations…how people’s faith pulls them through.
 Romantic suspense gives me the most opportunities to do that.

 What’s the weirdest way someone has died or been killed in your novels?